lithictech/suma/docs/payments.md

   making funds from funding transactions available to a resident's ledger, etc.

 We model payments by giving every member one or many ledgers;
-everyone has a 'general' ledger, but there may be additional ledgers for all services or activities that require non-fungible dollars.
+everyone has a 'cash' ledger, but there may be additional ledgers for all services or activities that require non-fungible dollars.
 An example would be a Suma instance that partners with food vendors who offer some SNAP-eligible items.